Jakaria08/Explaining_Shape_Variability/README.md

 # Setup and Commands

 Provide instructions on setting up the development environment and executing key commands.
 Include dependencies, software versions, and any other relevant information.

-# Data

-Outline the data used in your research.
-Include instructions on how to access and preprocess the data.

 # Trained Models